MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 * I2C SDA = 33
 * I2C SCL = 32

+Older Ai-Thinker AudioKit A1S boards use the AC101 chip.
+The board sample we have is marked "v2.2 2957".
+There is no stamp on the bottom of the ESP32 antenna overhang.
+Assume anything lower than that version is an AC101.

+Config for the AC101 is:

+* Type: AC101
+* IS2 SD = 35
+* I2S WS = 26
+* I2S SCK = 27
+* I2S MCLK = 0
+* I2C SDA = 33
+* I2C SCL = 32

 ## WM8978

 This audio chip reqires I2C commands to initialize properly.
 "Line-in mode" has been hard-coded into the initialization and will be used when "WM8978" is selected.